betaglot/plantabeta/docs/dev/Roadmap.md

 ### Reference Class Forecasting

-Use Reference Class Forecasting to set realistic goals by comparing PutPlant with
+Use Reference Class Forecasting to set realistic goals by comparing Put(Plant) with

 ## Future Developments

-One purpose of PutPlant is to act as a resource for designers and researchers.
+One purpose of Put(Plant) is to act as a resource for designers and researchers.

 To [Reforest](https://www.lasy.gov.pl/en/information/news/a-forest-is-much-more-than-a-plantation) the Eco destroyed by wildfires in Canada and across the world.